-Then we have the farmer's objection

-to meet, and he says: 'If you bring in

-foreign corn, for every quarter of comthat you so import, we shall have a market for one quarter less in England That statement proceeds upon the old assumption, that the people of this country are now sufficiently fed.
-The middle classes, I admit, have enough, and a great many of the upper classes get much more than is good for them, but the working men of this land, -- and in that term I include the Irish, Welsh, Scotch, and the agricultural poor of England.-I maintain that all these are not half fed: I mean to say they are not half as well fed as the class to which I belong, not as the working classes are in the United States of America I have seen them on both sides of the Atlantic, and I will youch for the fact We have all heard of the anecdote of the Irishman in Kentucky: the poor fellow had gone out to America; he did not know how to write, and he asked his master to write a letter for him.
-He began it thus :- 'Dear Murphy, I am very happy and comfortable, and I have meat once a-day.'
+Then we have the farmer's objection to meet, and he says: 'If you bring in foreign corn, for every quarter of corn that you so import, we shall have a market for one quarter less in England.'
+That statement proceeds upon the old assumption, that the people of this country are now sufficiently fed. middle classes, I admit, have enough; and a great many of the upper classes get much more than is good for them; but the working men of this land, -and in that term I include the Irish, Welsh, Scotch, and the agricultural poor of England,-I maintain that all these are not half fed: I mean to say they are not half as well fed as the class to which I belong, nor as the working classes are in the United States of America. have seen them on both sides of the Atlantic, and I will vouch for the fact We have all heard of the anecdote of the Irishman in Kentucky: the poor fellow had gone out to America; he did not know how to write, and he asked his master to write a letter for him.
+He began it thus: - 'Dear Murphy, I am very happy and comfortable, and I have meat once a-day.'
 His master said-'What do you mean?
-Why, you can have meat three tunes a-day, and more if you like 'Ah, sure your honour, that's true; but they will not believe it at all, at all.'
-Now, why should not the working people of this country he allowed to have as much meat and bread, if they can get it by the produce of their industry, as the people of be obliged to send 3,000 miles for food, but it is an atrocity-av, a fearful vio lation of Nature's law-if, in addition to that natural penalty which the Creator himself has imposed upon us, of sending across the Atlantic for a suffcient supply of food, men-the owners of the soil in this country-step in, place obstacles in the way, and prevent the poorest people in the land from having that food which their fellow-creatures 3,000 miles off are willing to send them.
-Then let the people be sufficiently fed, and the introduction of more corn, cattle, butter, and cheese, will not huit the farmer in this country.
-We of the middle classes, who now eat his good provisions, and those who are now sufheiently fed, will continue to be his customers; and all we say is, let those who now do not obtain enough, get it from abroad in exchange for the produce of their own honest labour
+Why, you can have meat three times a-day, and more if you like.'
+'Ah, sure! your honour, that's true; but they will not believe it at all, at all.'
+Now, why should not the working people of this country be allowed to have as much meat and bread, if they can get it by the produce of their industry, as the people of America enjoy?
+It is a hard penalty to be obliged to send 3,000 miles for food; but it is an atrocity-ay, a fearful violation of Nature's law-if, in addition to that natural penalty which the Creator himself has imposed upon us, of sending across the Atlantic for a sufficient supply of food, men-the owners of the soil in this country-step in, place obstacles in the way, and prevent the poorest people in the land from having that food which their fellow-creatures 3,000 miles off are willing to send them.
+Then let the people be sufficiently fed, and the introduction of more corn, cattle, butter, and cheese, will not hurt the farmer in this country.
+We of the middle classes, who now eat his good provisions, and those who are now sufficiently fed, will continue to be his customers; and all we say is, let those who now do not obtain enough, get it from abroad in exchange for the produce of their own honest labour.